dragosmg/arrow_capstone_project/README.md

     more special handling for known errors in `arrow_eval`

 -   This is related to, but not dependent on 3.
+-   At present we rely on the `"not supported.*Arrow"` incantation to identify an `arrow-try-error`, which implies that error messages that depart from this are not surfaced and the users never see them.
 -   Maybe expand the scope to include more precise messaging, in cases where a part of a more complex call fails to pinpoint to the exact location / reason for the failure.